codefellows-seattle-javascript-401d12/15-basic_auth/lab-15-evan/README.md

-# Lab 15 Basic Authorization
+# Lab 15 Basic Authorization, BearerAuth, AWS S3

 ## About
   This is an API, built utilizing ExpressJs and  MongoDB.
 The API is a work in progress built for the purpose of furthering an understanding of building a full CRUD RESTful API, with authorization and authentication.
 Bearer authentication is used to validate users when attempting to GET, POST, PUT or DELETE.